 A person’s individual pattern of breath compounds might change when he or she is sick, and may include biomarkers that scientists could use to pinpoint certain diseases.
 This knowledge could help doctors diagnose illnesses earlier, even in the course of routine exams.

-Since 2011, there have been more than 3,600 studies published by the National Institutes of Health on using breath analysis to identify a range of conditions, including chronic obstructive pulmonary disease (COPD), asthma, lung cancer, sleep apnea, diabetes, and lung infections.
+Since 2011, there have been more than on using breath analysis to identify a range of conditions, including chronic obstructive pulmonary disease (COPD), asthma, lung cancer, sleep apnea, diabetes, and lung infections.

 The preliminary results of these studies are promising.